C3MA/ws2812ambi/README.md

 This is a small application for the ESP8266 running NodeMCU to control a WS2812 LED strip via MQTT or via URL-call

 ##Installation
+Your ESP8266-module needs to run the Nodemcu-Firmware.
+These skripts are working with Release 1.5.4.1 Compile NodeMCU with the following modules:
+- WS2812
+- NET
+- MDNS
+- EnduserSetup
+- MQTT

+Instead of compiling yourself you can search for a online-build-service, that is available for NodeMCU

 Flash the following files on your ESP8266, that runs the NodeMCU-firmware:
 - init.lua